 Professional Training Programs

-U.S.A., Switzerland, Germany, Austria, Belgium, Israel
+U.S.A., Switzerland, Germany, Austria, Belgium, Italy, Israel

 Integrative Aquatic Therapy (IAT) is a blend of body mind therapies that heal trauma and shock from the earliest stages of life.
 This might involve bonding and attachment issues with the mother, physical and emotional traumas from a difficult birth, the effects of pre & perinatal toxins, being “discovered” in the womb, the influence of generational patterns, and many other injuries of a physical, psychological, and spiritual nature.
 If pre and perinatal injuries are not treated, it can complicate the healing from future injuries, such as a car accident, and it can lead to difficulty in future relationships, such as trouble bonding or setting healthy boundaries.
 It is often a present day trauma that leads a client to seek therapy.
 IAT sessions often weave between the past and the present.
 By addressing the weaknesses in these foundational structures, lasting change can occur.

 IAT is practiced in a warm therapy pool.
 By using skills such as Watsu (Water Shiatsu) and WaterDance (yoga-like stretches and movements in a graceful, aquatic dance), trauma and shock is released from the body tissue.
 With the support of the warm water, long held tension patterns unwind.
 The tissue learns to breathe again.
 In this weightless environment, healthy movement patterns are rediscovered.
 Movement is learned from a place of embodiment, ease, and grace.
 Once trauma has been released, the energetic sense of self is free to inhabit the body without conflict or tension.
 IAT draws on the work of craniosacral therapy and the developmental movement work of Bonnie Bainbridge-Cohen and Annie Brook.
 IAT restores health to the body, mind and spirit.